 The interactive GIS application will be in an ArcGIS project format.
 The ArcGIS project will allow the user to view spatial data in detail, magnify features of interest, and identify attributes of individual features.
-This project will be included on the report CD-ROM.
+This project will be included in the TMDL report.